andrew/ultimate-awesome/README.md

 - [extensions](https://github.com/davzoku/extensions) - ⚡⚙️ A curated collection of custom-built and community-sourced extensions / plugins for Chrome, VSCode, Obsidian, and Raycast that I used daily for personal productivity.
 - [awesome-thinkpad](https://github.com/dbeley/awesome-thinkpad) - A community-oriented list showcasing projects around the ThinkPad business laptop line.
 - [awesome-LearnRwithR](https://github.com/dbt4u/awesome-LearnRwithR) - A curated list of LearnR and Swirl related resources.
+- [awesome-mac](https://github.com/deft-actor575/awesome-mac) - 🍏 Discover the best Mac apps, tools, and resources to boost your productivity and streamline your workflow.
 - [awesome-responsible-ai](https://github.com/dell-zhang/awesome-responsible-ai) - Research in the area of Responsible AI (machine learning fairness etc.).
 - [awesome-links](https://github.com/destinio/awesome-links) - 🔗 "When I see the Ten Most Wanted Lists.
 I always have this thought: If we'd made them feel wanted earlier, they wouldn't be wanted now" - Eddie Cantor.
 - [awesome-azure](https://github.com/dharmeshkakadia/awesome-azure) - Everything about Azure.